-1. PRIME - If necessary, prime the fuel system.
-2. CHOKE - If the engine is cold, place the choke (E) in the "COLD" position.
-If the engine is warm or the ambient temperature is high, place the choke in the "RUN" position.
-3. IGNITION - Place the engine ON/OFF switch (F) in the "ON" ("I") position.
-4. START - Slowly pull out the starter cord (G) until you feel it engage with the engine, then pull it out rapidly.
-The engine should start.
+- CHOKE - If the engine is cold, place the choke (A) in the "COLD" position.
+If the engine is warm or the ambient temperature is high, place the choke in the "RUN" position. - IGNITION - Place the engine ON/OFF switch (B) in the "ON" ("I") position. - START - When starting the engine, ensure that the machine is on the ground, and steady it with one foot in the rear handle and one hand gripping the top handle before pulling the starter cord.
+Slowly pull out the starter cord (C) until you feel it engage with the engine, then pull it out rapidly.
 Allow the starter cord to rewind slowly - do not let it "snap" back.
-5. WARM-UP - Allow the engine to warm-up and run smoothly.
-If choke is being applied, gradually move the choke (E) to the "RUN" position.
+On first use, the starter cord may need to be pulled several times to draw fuel into the carburettor.
+Once the engine "sputters" or "kicks", place the choke (A) in the "RUN" position, squeeze the throttle once then release it, then repeat from step 3. - WARM-UP - Allow the engine to warm-up and run smoothly.
+If choke is being applied, gradually move the choke (A) to the "RUN" position.
+For some models, the choke automatically shifts to the "RUN" position when the throttle is squeezed.

-If the engine does not start, repeat step 4 onward.
+If the engine does not start, repeat step 3 onward.
 If the engine fails to start after several attempts, refer to [Troubleshooting](#).